 - Monte Carlo Simulation in R.

-- To enable students to write basic R code.
+- To enable students to write R code.

 - To give practice in writing functions in R.

-- To help students to write longer programs.
+- To help students to write longer programs requiring more complex programming.

-- To illustrate how R can be used to implement a range of Monte Carlo techniques
+- To illustrate how R can be used to implement a range of statistical methods via Monte Carlo simulation.

 - To give practice in applying Monte Carlo methods and interpreting results from them.

 - To give practice in creating reproducible work using R Markdown.

 - To give practice in implementing exploratory data analysis in R

 - To give practice in using ggplot2 and Shiny.